emarch88/automation-projects/README.md

-# google-automated
+# Automation Projects (With C# And Selenium) :wink:

+## Purpose
+---
-This project aims at the web automation of a smoke test on Google home page.
+This project aims at the web automation of: the basic functions of Google home page (AKA automated smoke test) automating a login process
-A smoke test consists in a quick test to verify the main functionalities of a page work as expected.
-This Test is automated.
-The technical details of the automation project can be seen below.

-Project Structure:
+## Project Structure
+---

-There is one solution called google automated that hosts a single project called google-automated.
+There is one solution called automation-projects.sln that hosts two NUnit projects called smoketest-automated and login-automated

-The automated smoke test project was divided into four test cases.
+The smoketest-automated project is divided into four test cases.

-Test Case 1:
-Test Case 2:
-Test Case 3:
-Test Case 4:

-Technical Details:
+### [Technical Details]:

-1. Programming language: C#
++ Programming language: C#

-2. NuGet Packages installed:
++ NuGet Packages installed:
-Selenium.WebDriver.
+  - Selenium.WebDriver.
 Installed at project level.
-Selenium.Support.
+  - Selenium.Support.
 Installed at project level.
-WebDriverManager.
+  - WebDriverManager.
 Installed at project level.
-NUnit
+  - NUnit
-NUnit.Analyzers
+  - NUnit.Analyzers
-Microsoft.NET.Test.Sdk
+  - Microsoft.NET.Test.Sdk
-coverlet.collector
+  - coverlet.collector

-3. Project Template: NUnit Test Project.
++ Project Template: NUnit Test Project.
++ Coded with Visual Studio

-Note: the Project file (.csproj) contains the details of dependencies and frameworks installed on the project.
+The Project file (csproj) contains the details of dependencies and frameworks installed on the project